seedstack/samples/README.md

-# SeedStack samples
+# Samples meta-repository

-This repository contains samples illustrating different project types you can create with SeedStack along with demonstrations of specific features.
+This meta-repository SeedStack samples as Git submodules.
+They are intended to illustrate the various project types you can create with SeedStack and/or demonstrate specific features.

+# Usage

+You can initialize all submodules to the tip of their master branch and checkout it with the following commands:

+    git submodule update --remote --recursive --init
+    git submodule foreach --recursive git checkout master

+Later, you may need to update all submodules to the tip of their master branch again:

+    git submodule update --remote --recursive

 # Samples list